pulibrary/c4l2020_learning_ansible/workshop_intro.md

 vagrant up
 ```

-Depending on your PC's power and network this process will launch at least 5 Virtual machines
+Depending on your PC's power and network this process will launch at least 4 Virtual machines and about 15 minutes on my slow network connection at home.

 When it completes run